goemerge/uppy/website/src/docs/core.md

 **Parameters**

-* `file` - The [File Object][File Objects] that has been fully uploaded.
+- `file` - The [File Object][file objects] that has been fully uploaded.
-* `response` - An object with response data from the remote endpoint.
+- `response` - An object with response data from the remote endpoint.
 The actual contents depend on the uploader plugin that is used.

-  For `@uppy/xhr-upload`, the shape is:
+  For `@growthcloud/xhr-upload`, the shape is:

   ```json
   {